mdditt2000/kubernetes-1-19/cis 2.8/multi-deployment/README.md

 ### Environment parameters

+* BIG-IP LTM and DNS configured on the same device
 * Configure BIG-IP DNS iQuery so that BIG-IP systems can communicate with each other for datacenter **ocp** and **k8s**

 ![iQuery](https://github.com/mdditt2000/kubernetes-1-19/blob/master/cis%202.8/multi-deployment/diagram/2022-02-28_11-11-06.png)